Ayotomiwadavid/Ayotomiwadavid/README.md

 👋 Hi, I'm Ayotomiwa David

-I'm a passionate and dedicated Full-Stack Developer specializing in the MERN (MongoDB, Express.js, React, Node.js) stack.
+I'm a passionate and dedicated Full-Stack Developer specializing in the NextJs and MERN (MongoDB, Express.js, React, Node.js) stack.
 With a robust foundation in web development and a keen eye for detail, I create dynamic, user-friendly, and efficient web applications.
 My toolkit includes a variety of modern technologies and best practices that ensure scalable and maintainable code.

 🚀 Technical Skills
 Frontend: React, HTML5, CSS3, JavaScript (ES6+), Tailwind CSS, Redux